-IRMA’s leaders are experts in mining, standard-setting, and credible assurance and support the Board of Directors in strategy and day-to-day implementation of IRMA’s programs.
+IRMA’s Secretariat is an international team with experts in mining, standard-setting, and credible assurance.
+We work to support the Board of Directors in strategy and day-to-day implementation of IRMA’s programs.

 Beth Borody, ::Senior Advisor, Mining Strategy